electric-sql/electric/docs/about.md

     <div class="img-border">
       <a href="/img/about/data-flow.jpg">
         <img src="/img/about/data-flow.jpg"
-            alt="Data flow diagramme"
+            alt="Data flow diagram"
         />
       </a>
     </div>
   </div>
   <figcaption className="figure-caption text-end">
-    Data flow diagramme from the previous
+    Data flow diagram from the previous
     <a href="https://electric-sql.com/docs/reference/architecture" target="_blank">
       architecture&nbsp;page</a>.
   </figcaption>
 </figure>

-This is very powerful (and [abstracts state transfer](https://electric-sql.com/blog/2022/12/16/evolution-state-transfer) out of the application domain).
-However, it is only one of many valid write patterns.
+This is very powerful &mdash; and [abstracts state transfer](https://electric-sql.com/blog/2022/12/16/evolution-state-transfer) out of the application domain &mdash; but it is only one of many valid write patterns.

-Many applications don't write data at all; for example, syncing data into an application for visualisation or analysis.
-Some fire-and-forget writes to an ingest API.
-Other applications write data via API calls, or mutation queues.
-Some of these are online writes.
-Some use local optimistic state.
+Many applications don't write data at all.
+Some sync data into an application for visualisation or analysis, while others use fire-and-forget writes to an ingest API, and still others write data via API calls or mutation queues.
+Some of these are online writes while others use local optimistic state.

-For example, when applying a mutation with [Relay](https://relay.dev) you can [define an `optimisticResponse`](https://relay.dev/docs/guided-tour/updating-data/imperatively-modifying-store-data/#optimistic-updaters-vs-updaters) to update the client store with temporary optimistic state whilst the write is sent to the server.
-Or to give another example, when [making secure transactions](https://electric-sql.com/blog/2023/12/15/secure-transactions-with-local-first) a local-first app will explicitly want to send writes to the server, in order to validate and apply them in a secure and strongly consistent environment.
+As a practical example, when applying a mutation with [Relay](https://relay.dev) you can [define an `optimisticResponse`](https://relay.dev/docs/guided-tour/updating-data/imperatively-modifying-store-data/#optimistic-updaters-vs-updaters) to update the client store with temporary optimistic state whilst the write is sent to the server.
+Similarly, when [making secure transactions](https://electric-sql.com/blog/2023/12/15/secure-transactions-with-local-first), a local-first app would explicitly send writes to the server in order to validate and apply them in a secure and strongly consistent manner.

-So, following the strategy of paring down to the core and then progressively layering on more complex functionality, `electric-next` has taken the following approach:
+Following the strategy of paring down to the core and then progressively layering on more complex functionality, `electric-next` has taken the following approach:

 1. start with read-path only
 2. then add support for optimistic write patterns with tentativity
 3. then add support for through-the-DB writes

 This explicitly reduces the capability of the system in the short term, in order to build a better, more resilient system in the long term.
-The beauty is that, because we no longer prescribe a write-path strategy, you can choose and if necessary implement any write-path strategy you like.
+The advantage is that, by no longer prescribing a specific write-path strategy, you have the flexibility to implement any strategy that suits your needs.

-We will only focus on the more complex strategies ourselves once the simpler ones are bulletproof.
-And we hope that others, like [LiveStore](https://www.schickling.dev/projects/livestore) and [Drizzle](https://orm.drizzle.team/), for example, will build better client-side libraries that we can.
+Making the initial strategies bulletproof is our current focus.
+After that we will be able to dedicate energy to deeper consideration of complex strategies.
+Regarding client-side libraries and related packages, knowing the calibre of the teams behind projects such as [LiveStore](https://www.schickling.dev/projects/livestore) and [Drizzle](https://orm.drizzle.team/), those projects will keep delivering world-class client-side libraries that play nicely with `electric-next`.

 #### A note on finality of local writes

 One of the key differentiators of the previous ElectricSQL system was the ability to write to the local database without conflicts or rollbacks.
 The principle is [finality of local-writes](https://electric-sql.com/docs/reference/architecture#local-writes), which means that writes are final, not tentative.
-I.e.: once a write is accepted locally, it won't be rejected as invalid later on.
+In other words, a write will not be rejected as invalid by the server after it is accepted locally.

 In contrast, `electric-next` embraces tentativity.
 With the new system, you can choose your write pattern(s) and the guarantees you want them to provide.

-We still believe that a local-first stack that provides finality of local writes can provide a better DX and UX than one that doesn't.
-Because of the absence of rollbacks.
-So we are committed in the longer term to building support for finality of local writes.
+We still believe that a local-first stack that provides finality of local writes can provide a better DX and UX than one that doesn't, in part because of the absence of rollbacks.
+We are committed in the longer term to building support for finality of local writes.
 However, it is no longer a key tenet of the system design.

 ### Use cases